Predictable Forward Performance Processes: The Binomial Case: Abstract

 \section{Abstract}

-We introduce a new class of forward performance processes that are endogenous and predictable with regards to an underlying market information set, and are updated at discrete times.
-Such performance criteria accommodate short-term predictability of asset returns, sequential learning and other dynamically unfolding factors affecting optimal portfolio choice.
+We introduce a new class of forward performance processes that are endogenous and predictable with regards to an underlying market information set and, furthermore, are updated at discrete times.
 We analyze in detail a binomial model whose parameters are random and updated dynamically as the market evolves.
 We show that the key step in the construction of the associated predictable forward performance process is to solve a single-period {\it inverse} investment problem, namely, to determine, period-by-period and conditionally on the current market information, the end-time utility function from a given initial-time value function.
-We reduce this inverse problem to solving a single variable functional equation, and establish conditions for the existence and uniqueness of its solutions in the class of inverse marginal functions. \emph{Keywords}: Portfolio selection, forward performance processes, binomial model, inverse investment problem, functional equation, predictability.
+We reduce this inverse problem to solving a functional equation and establish conditions for the existence and uniqueness of its solutions in the class of inverse marginal functions. \emph{Keywords}: Portfolio selection, forward performance processes, binomial model, inverse investment problem, functional equation, predictability.